 It is of the utmost importance to give accurate measurements since you will be charged accordingly, and carriers will build their haul around your orders.
 Incorrectly reporting order dimensions can delay your product’s shipment because a carrier fits various orders together with little to no unused space.
 If you provide inaccurate details, it can throw off the entire trailer configuration, thus delaying the haul.

-How Zipline Can Help Build Your Partial Truckload Strategy
+How Zipline Can Help Build Your Partial Truckload Shipping

 When considering transportation options, most brands are fully aware of FTL and LTL shipping.
 But partial truckload shipping can provide high cost and performance-related benefits.